lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 ciao
 ```

-Four different test cases should cover almost everything.
-I left one test out on
-purpose to showcase how coverage works in integration tests.
-More about this
-later.

-The first thing we need to do is to build a test binary and run the tests.
+Now that we know what we're end-to-end testing, we can move on to the build
+file.
 Here's how the Makefile looks like:

 ```make
 test: build-with-coverage